PaloAltoNetworks/iron-skillet/docs/overview.rst

     + ``full config file`` to use for bootstrap or full import + load into a device
     + ``set commands`` for traditional CLI configuration

+There are also validation skillets for analysis of existing configurations

+    + ``full assessment`` to see what IronSkillet elements are missing
+    + ``9.x upgrade from 8.1`` to check for new skillet additions

+Validation insights currently require applications such as panHandler (https://panhandler.readthedocs.io) for analysis and results output.

 Quick start using loadable configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^